-· Telecourse Plus Course
+Telecourse Plus Course

 The Telecourse Plus format incorporates the use of video and the online classroom.
 The course includes a preproduced video series with print materials.
 You are required to have access to local cable, KDTN public television, or a VHS-format videocassette player.
 You are also required to have reliable Internet access and the latest version of an Internet browser software.
 The online classroom is used to deliver instruction, facilitate interactions among faculty and students, and more.
-The courses may include college-based requirements including orientations, testing and review sessions.
+The testing and review sessions.